bwiko/UrlAutoFire/README.md

 # UrlAutoFire
 urlautofire made to make your life easier, this tool allow you to browse a file of urls faster just by adding shortcut to your machine(linux) or send `next` || `prev` to `localhost:1111` 😂😂

+## Features
+1. **Session management:** when you close the U_A_F or open new file the tool save all current statuts
+1. **Background run :** using the linux shortcut you can make a simple socket connection to make the U_A_F work in background
+1. **Shortcuts :** all button and action work with shortcut just for make your life easier 😂

+### NOTE : this version is beta if you have any problem feel free to inform us

-## guide
+## Guide

-#### the gui is easy to use but to use the shortcut you must do small configuration to your machine
+#### The gui is easy to use but to use the shortcut you must do small configuration to your machine
 1. copy the `.lib/shortcut.py` to `/bin` (`cp /lib/shortcut.py /bin/UATShortcut`)
 1. make the file executable (`chmod +x UATShortcut`)
 1. go to your menu>settings>keyboard app shortcut (xfce Linux parrot)